Attention Pro Bono Volunteers:

 Legal Action of Wisconsin (LAW) is the state’s largest non-profit law firm providing free civil legal services to Wisconsin clients at the most vulnerable times in their lives.
 For more than 50 years, we’ve changed and improved lives by making sure the civil legal system works for everyone.

-Legal Action of Wisconsin and UW Law School have teamed up to create a pro bono debtor rights program to counsel low-income individuals about bankruptcy and other tools to address creditor harassment.
+UW Law and Legal Action have teamed up to counsel low-income individuals about bankruptcy and other tools to address creditor harassment.
 Student volunteers assist volunteer attorneys with telephone counseling sessions and client follow-up.

 • Approximate hours of work requested: Friday mornings from 10am-12pm